 I get to work with extraordinary leaders in business, education and not-for-profit as a trusted partner.
 I support entrepreneurs, owners and executives.

 I love what I do.
 Every day.

 I am in love with and married to the most beautiful woman in the world.
 Without question, I am the luckiest man in the universe to love and be loved by Becky.
-Not only is she my wife, she is also my business partner.
+Not only is she my wife, she is also my life and business partner.

 I am the proud dad to Sawyer and Knox and adoring step-dad to Emma.
 My kids remind me every day what is really important in life.
 It's been a huge privilege to see each of them make an impact in the world.

 I'm a Grandpa to a wonderful granddaughter.
 She is joy unspeakable.